 Be prepared to wear a mask wherever you go.
 Some states have mandates in place while others may be only suggested mask zones.
 Test out the different mask options and find what works for you and your family.

 Look for the Hidden Gems

-Depending on your family and area you are planning to visit, this may not be the year to go to the most popular attractions or locations.
+Depending on your family and the area you are planning to visit, this may not be the year to go to the most popular attractions or locations.
 Instead, this may be the perfect time to take the backroads and look for hidden gems.
 Call the city or state tourism office and ask them for advice.
 The tourism office personnel typically know their areas better than anyone so take advantage of their experience and ask them where to stay, eat or visit.
-You might find something amazing like we did when we were driving across Kansas last summer.
+You might find something amazing like we did when we were driving across Kansas one summer.

 Pack your own food

 Stock up on food and drinks before you hit the road because you don’t know what your options will be as you travel.
-This may not be the summer to plan on trying new restaurants all across the country due to local restrictions or shortened hours.
+This may not be the year to plan on trying new restaurants all across the country due to local restrictions or shortened hours.

 Remember WHY you travel

 At the end of the day, we travel and plan road trips because we love the adventure!
-We love to explore our country, meet new people and learn about different areas of our United States.
+We love to explore our country, meet new people, and learn about different areas of the United States.
 Yes, there are some challenges to traveling right now, but the rewards are still great.
 If you get overwhelmed or nervous about packing the minivan and hitting the road, stop and remember WHY you travel.

 Are you feeling the nerves as you plan a summer road trip?
-Got any tips or thoughts as to help plan your travels in uncertain times?
+Got any tips or thoughts to help plan your travels in uncertain times?
 I’d love to hear!